Irene Komnene Palaiologina: Life

 Irene was close with her younger brother, Michael VIII Palaiologos, on whom she exerted great influence.
 The historian George Pachymeres reports on how she used to lull Michael to sleep with the assurance that he would be the future emperor who would recover Constantinople from the Latin Empire; in 1261, she was the one who brought him the news of the reconquest of Constantinople.

 Pachymeres also stresses Irene's political influence, including on the matter of the legitimate emperor, the young John IV Laskaris.
 In order to safeguard the rights of Michael's son, Andronikos II Palaiologos, Irene urged her brother to have Laskaris sidelined completely.
 Laskaris was eventually blinded.
 She also played a role in the disgrace, and subsequent blinding, of the general John Makrenos.
 The marriage of her daughter Maria to the Bulgarian ruler Constantine Tikh in 1268/69 further enhanced her political position.

 However, she rejected Michael's espousal of the Union of the Churches in 1273, and became a leader of the anti-Unionist faction at court.
-Her relationship with her brother turned to bitter hostility, and Michael banished her to the fortress of Gregorios in the Gulf of Nicomedia.
+Her relationship with her brother turned to bitter hostility.
+Michael banished her to the fortress of Gregorios in the Gulf of Nicomedia.
 Such was the enmity between the two, that after Michael died, Irene forbade his widow Theodora to pray for him.
 Irene also did not hesitate to involve her son-in-law in the anti-Unionist cause: with the aid of her daughter, she incited Tikh against Michael, and even tried, without success, to form an alliance against Byzantium between Bulgaria and the Mamluk Sultanate.

 After Michael died in 1282, Andronikos II Palaiologos repudiated the Union thanks, in part, to the influence of his aunt.
 Irene died in early December 1284.